codereader/DarkRadiant/README.md

 * libglew-dev
 * libalut-dev
 * libvorbis-dev
-* pybind11-dev (Ubuntu 17 and later)
+* pybind11-dev

 This does not include core development tools such as g++ or the git client to download the sources (use sudo apt-get install git for that).
 One possible set of packages might be:

 `sudo apt-get install git automake libtool g++ gettext pkg-config`

-More required package lists for various Linux distributions are [listed in the Wiki Article](http://wiki.thedarkmod.com/index.php?title=DarkRadiant_-_Compiling_in_Linux).
+More required package lists for various Linux distributions are [listed in the Wiki Article](https://wiki.thedarkmod.com/index.php?title=DarkRadiant_-_Compiling_in_Linux).

 ## Build